RANGE MYSTERIES

 The Poet, Elias Wren

-Elias Wren was a poet who lived alone in the North Cascades for nearly thirty years, surviving off the land and writing haunting verses about nature’s destructive forces.
-When he died, his body was found eerily decayed, as if wood rot had claimed his organs.
+Elias Wren was a poet who lived alone in the Cascade Mountain Range for nearly thirty years, surviving off the land and writing haunting verses about nature’s destructive forces.
+When he died, it is said that his insides were found eerily decayed as if wood rot had claimed his body.

 September 1984